Philogicatician/awakening_from_the_meaning_crisis/lecture_notes/episode_04.md

     + **truth without (existential) relevance**
         + these truths don't enable the self-transcendence
     + they don't help with
-        + finding wisdom, self-transcendence
+        + finding wisdom/self-transcendence
-        + overcome self-deception
+        + overcoming self-deception
         + becoming a better person
     + relationship: disappointment
     + analogy with the critic of modern science